 ⭐⭐⭐⭐⭐ What a Gem

 “I almost passed on buying this book due to the cost.
 I am so glad I have it on my shelf!!
 Haven’t you always wondered about those plants around the house?
-Especially the ones we call weeds?
-Well what a suprise to receive the book and open it up to see dozens of “weeds” in clear pictures with well written explanations about them.
+Especially the ones we call herbs?
+Well what a suprise to receive the book and open it up to see dozens of herbs in clear pictures with well written explanations about them.
 Healing is truly in the earth and all around us.
 The book explains each common plant, what it’s medicinal uses can be and then how to make them into safe and effective remedies.
-I can’t wait to get out there and harvest some that grow around my house and used to fall prey to the weed wacker!! [...]
+I can’t wait to get out there and harvest some that grow around my house and used to fall prey to the herbs wacker!! [...]
 The book and pages are copy paper size and well illustrated and very easy to read.
 I just love it!”

 ⭐⭐⭐⭐⭐ Must-have book for herbalists - with plant PHOTOS, not drawings

 “This is a must-have book for anyone interested in using herbs for health and well-being!
 I started studying herbalism almost two years ago.
 It opened up a whole new world and I've embraced the beauty and power of herbs as an integral part of my daily life.
 I searched high and wide for a good plant identification book.
 Finally, I found it in this book.
 All of the other books I considered had drawings (which are so hard to use in a practical sense) instead of actual photos (like this one does).
 And the harvesting and usage notes are so helpful.
 Thank you, from the bottom of my heart, for this wonderful resource!
 I've already shared it with others.
 What a bargain, at just $37, for both a digital and print copy.”

 ⭐⭐⭐⭐⭐ ... book of Remedies is by far one of my better books.
 The book is very well written